forrestjgq/lsp/thread/pwpt/pthread5.md

 Achieving predictability requires a lot more than just separating operations into different threads, however.
 For one thing, you need to make sure that the thread you need to run "soon" won't be left sitting on a run queue somewhere while another thread uses the processor.
 Most systems, by default, will try to distribute resources more or less fairly between threads.
 That's nice for a lot of things-but realtime isn't fair.
 Realtime means carefully giving precedence to the parts of the program that limit external response time.

 ### 5.5.1 POSIX realtime options

 The POSIX standards are flexible, because they're designed to be useful in a wide range of environments.
 In particular, since traditional UNIX systems don't support any form of realtime scheduling control, all of the tools for controlling realtime response are optional.
 The fact that a given implementation of UNIX "conforms to 1003.1c-1995" does not mean you can write predictable realtime programs.

-If the system defines `_posix_thread_priority_scheduling`, it provides support for assigning realtime scheduling priorities to threads.
+If the system defines `_POSIX_THREAD_PRIORITY_SCHEDULING`, it provides support for assigning realtime scheduling priorities to threads.
 The POSIX priority scheduling model is a little more complicated than the traditional UNIX priority model, but the principle is similar.
 Priority scheduling allows the programmer to give the system an idea of how important any two threads are, relative to each other.
 Whenever more than one thread is ready to execute, the system will choose the thread with the highest priority.

 ### 5.5.2 Scheduling policies and priorities

 ```c
 int sched_get_priority_max (int policy);
 int sched_get_priority_min (int policy);

 int pthread_attr_getinheritsched (
     const pthread_attr_t *attr, int *inheritsched);
 int pthread_attr_setinheritsched (
     pthread_attr_t *attr, int inheritsched);

 int pthread_attr_getschedparam (
     const pthread_attr_t *attr,
     struct sched_param *param);
 int pthread_attr_setschedparam (
     pthread_attr_t *attr,
     const struct sched_param *param);

 int pthread_attr_getschedpolicy (
     const pthread_attr_t *attr, int *policy);
 int pthread_attr_setschedpolicy (
     pthread_attr_t *attr, int policy);

 int pthread_getschedparam (pthread_t thread,
     int *policy, struct sched_param *param);
 int pthread_setschedparam (
     pthread_t thread, int>policy,
     const struct sched_param *param);
 ```
-A Pthreads system that supports `_posix_thread_priority_scheduling` must provide a definition of the struct `sched_param` structure that includes at least the member `sched_priority`.
+A Pthreads system that supports `_POSIX_THREAD_PRIORITY_SCHEDULING` must provide a definition of the struct `sched_param` structure that includes at least the member `sched_priority`.
 The `sched_priority` member is the only scheduling parameter used by the standard Pthreads scheduling policies, `SCHED_FIFO` and `SCHED_RR`.
 The minimum and maximum priority values (`sched_priority` member) that are allowed for each scheduling policy can be determined by calling `sched_get_priority_min` or `sched_get_priority_max`, respectively, for the scheduling policy.
 Pthreads systems that support additional, nonstandard scheduling policies may include additional members.

-The `SCHED_FIFO` (first in, first out) policy allows a thread to run until another thread with a higher priority becomes ready, or until it blocks voluntarily.
+The `SCHED_FIFO` (*first in, first out*) policy allows a thread to run until another thread with a higher priority becomes ready, or until it blocks voluntarily.
 When a thread with `SCHED_FIFO` scheduling policy becomes ready, it begins executing immediately unless a thread with equal or higher priority is already executing.

-The `SCHED_RR` [round-robin] policy is much the same, except that if a thread with `SCHED_RR` policy executes for more than a fixed period of time (the timeslice interval) without blocking, and another thread with `SCHED_RR` or `SCHED_FIFO` policy and the same priority is ready, the running thread will be preempted so the ready thread can be executed.
+The `SCHED_RR` (*round-robin*) policy is much the same, except that if a thread with `SCHED_RR` policy executes for more than a fixed period of time (the timeslice interval) without blocking, and another thread with `SCHED_RR` or `SCHED_FIFO` policy and the same priority is ready, the running thread will be preempted so the ready thread can be executed.

 When threads with `SCHED_FIFO` or `SCHED_RR` policy wait on a condition variable or wait to lock a mutex, they will be awakened in priority order.
 That is, if a low-priority `SCHED_FIFO` thread and a high-priority `SCHED_FIFO` thread are both waiting to lock the same mutex, the high-priority thread will always be unblocked first when the mutex is unlocked.

 Pthreads defines the name of an additional scheduling policy, called `SCHED_OTHER`.
 Pthreads, however, says nothing at all regarding what this scheduling policy does.
 This is an illustration of an unofficial POSIX philosophy that has been termed "a standard way to be nonstandard" (or, alternately, "a portable way to be nonportable").
 That is, when you use any implementation of Pthreads that supports the priority scheduling option, you can write a portable program that creates threads running in `SCHED_OTHER` policy, but the behavior of that program is nonportable.
 (The official explanation of `SCHED_OTHER` is that it provides a portable way for a program to declare that it does not need a realtime scheduling policy.)

 The `SCHED_OTHER` policy may be an alias for `SCHED_FIFO`, or it may be `SCHED_RR`, or it may be something entirely different.
 The real problem with this ambiguity is not that you don't know what `SCHED_OTHER` does, but that you have no way of knowing what scheduling parameters it might require.
 Because the meaning of `SCHED_OTHER` is undefined, it does not necessarily use the `sched_priority` member of the struct `sched_param` structure, and it may require additional, nonstandard members that an implementation may add to the structure.
 If there's any point to this, it is simply that `SCHED_OTHER` is not portable.
 If you write any code that uses `SCHED_OTHER` you should be aware that the code is not portable-you are, by definition, depending on the `SCHED_OTHER` of the particular Pthreads implementation for which you wrote the code.

-The *schedpolicy* and *schedparam* attributes, set respectively by `pthread_attr_setschedpolicy` and `pthread_attr` setschedparam, specify the explicit scheduling policy and parameters for the attributes object.
+The *schedpolicy* and *schedparam* attributes, set respectively by `pthread_attr_setschedpolicy` and `pthread_attr_setschedparam`, specify the explicit scheduling policy and parameters for the attributes object.
 Pthreads does not specify a default value for either of these attributes, which means that each implementation may choose some "appropriate" value.
 A realtime operating system intended for embedded controller applications, for example, might choose to create threads by default with `SCHED_FIFO` policy, and, perhaps, some medium-range priority.

 Most multiuser operating systems are more likely to use a nonstandard "time-share" scheduling policy by default, causing threads to be scheduled more or less as processes have always been scheduled.
 The system may, for example, temporarily reduce the priority of "CPU hogs" so that they cannot prevent other threads from making progress.

 One example of a multiuser operating system is Digital UNIX, which supports two nonstandard timeshare scheduling policies.
-The foreground policy (`sched_fg_np`), which is the default, is used for normal interactive activity, and corresponds to the way nonthreaded processes are scheduled.
-The background policy (`SCHED_BG_NP`) can be used for less important support activities.
+The *foreground* policy (`SCHED_FG_NP`), which is the default, is used for normal interactive activity, and corresponds to the way nonthreaded processes are scheduled.
+The *background* policy (`SCHED_BG_NP`) can be used for less important support activities.

 > When you set the scheduling policy or priority attributes in an attributes object,you must also set the inheritsched attribute!

-The inheritsched attribute, which you can set by calling `pthread_attr_setinheritsched`, controls whether a thread you create inherits scheduling information from the creating thread, or uses the explicit scheduling information in the schedpolicy and schedparam attributes.
-Pthreads does not specify a default value for inheritsched, either, so if you care about the policy and scheduling parameters of your thread, you must always set this attribute.
+The *inheritsched* attribute, which you can set by calling `pthread_attr_setinheritsched`, controls whether a thread you create inherits scheduling information from the creating thread, or uses the explicit scheduling information in the *schedpolicy* and *schedparam* attributes.
+Pthreads does not specify a default value for *inheritsched*, either, so if you care about the policy and scheduling parameters of your thread, you must always set this attribute.

-Set the inheritsched attribute to `pthread_inherit_sched` to cause a new thread to inherit the scheduling policy and parameters of the creating thread.
+Set the `inheritsched` attribute to `PTHREAD_INHERIT_SCHED` to cause a new thread to inherit the scheduling policy and parameters of the creating thread.
 Scheduling inheritance is useful when you're creating "helper" threads that are working on behalf of the creator-it generally makes sense for them to run at the same policy and priority.
-Whenever you need to control the scheduling policy or parameters of a thread you create, you must set the inheritsched attribute to `PTHREAD_EXPLICIT_SCHED`.
+Whenever you need to control the scheduling policy or parameters of a thread you create, you must set the *inheritsched* attribute to `PTHREAD_EXPLICIT_SCHED`.

 [59-119] The following program, `sched_attr.c`, shows how to use an attributes object to create a thread with an explicit scheduling policy and priority.
 Notice that it uses conditional code to determine whether the priority scheduling feature of Pthreads is supported at compilation time.
 It will print a message if the option is not supported and continue, although the program in that case will not do much.
 (It creates a thread with default scheduling behavior, which can only say that it ran.)